hycomsa/hycom-c4/README.md

 # Hycom C4 for diagrams.net
 The **Hycom C4** library allows you to visualise software architecture using the C4 model approach.
-The library lets create C4 diagrams in an easy, quick and convenient way in the *diagrams.net* / *draw.io* application.
+The library lets you create C4 diagrams in an easy, quick and convenient way in the *diagrams.net* / *draw.io* application.
 The **Hycom C4** library contains the following easy to use elements:
 - Person (internal and external)
 - Software system (internal and external)